 Running shoes vs. workout shoes

 Running shoes are created to be more cushioned in order to absorb shock from each footfall and support the forward heel-to-toe movements of running.
 On the other hand, workout shoes have a firmer sole to provide support for multi-directional motions and transitions that are involved in training activities.

-Things to look for in your future workout shoes
+Things to look for in men's and women's workout shoes

 Comfort is the number one thing that anyone looks for when it comes to any item of clothing or footwear.
 It is undoubtedly no different with workout shoes.
 During your exercise, you are expected to perform exceptional physical feats, so you would want your footwear to be the least of your worries while you’re huffing and puffing away at the gym.